Rutherglen Football Club (1893): History

 The competition reformed under the Ovens & Murray Football Association banner again in 1914, involving the following five teams: Albury, Border United, Howlong, Lake Rovers and Rutherglen.
 Balldale FC entered the Coreen & District Football League in 1914.

 Rutherglen competed in the O&MFA in 1915, alongside six other local teams, prior to the O&MFA going into recess from 1916 to 1918, due to World War One.

 In 1919, Rutherglen entered a "junior" team in the Chiltern & District Football Association, wore the green and gold colours and played their home games on the Christmastown ground.
 Rutherglen also competed in the O&MFA in 1919 too.
 Rutherglen lost their 1919 Chiltern & DFA semi final to eventual premiers, Wahgunyah.

 In 1924, Lake Rovers FC merged with Rutherglen FC and remained in the O&MFL as Rutherglen and Harry C Kerley from Port Melbourne was appointed as coach.

 As a result of the merger with Lake Rovers in 1924, Rutherglen Rovers Football Club was established and entered a team in the Chiltern & District Football Association between 1924 and 1933.
 Rutherglen Rovers were runners up in 1929 and 1932.

 The Rutherglen's Seconds side was established in 1950, initially playing 3 season in the Coreen & District Football League before joining the newly established Ovens & Murray Football League Seconds competition in 1953.
 Ever since all lower sides of the Rutherglen Football Club have competed in the same league as the Senior side.

 In April, 1954, Rutherglen footballer, Jack Hayes won the Stawell Gift, coached by Jack King.

 The club went on to win a record 15th Premiership in 1954, which has only been equaled by Wangaratta Rovers (in 1994) & Albury (in 1997).
 Following the 1978 season both the Rutherglen Reglegs & Corowa Spiders merged and since 1979 have competed as Corowa-Rutherglen Roos in the Ovens & Murray Football League.

 Many Rutherglen players went on to play VFL football including Fred Hiskins (Essendon), Rupert Hiskins (Carlton), Arthur & Stan Hiskins (South Melbourne), Bill Francis (Fitzroy) and Hassa Mann (Melbourne).
 Greg Tate, came from (Essendon) also played football for Rutherglen with Tate coaching the 1954 premiership team.

-When Australian Rules Football really took off in the 1890's in the North East of Victoria and Rutherglen was still a booming gold mining town, a number of local clubs were formed.
+When Australian Rules Football really took off in the 1890s in the North East of Victoria and Rutherglen was still a booming gold mining town, a number of local clubs were formed.
 Some of these former clubs played in local football competitions and either merged with the Rutherglen FC or later folded and are all listed below and formed a valuable part of the local grass roots football history of the Rutherglen district.
 Remarkably in 1905, four of the five teams in the O&MFA were based in and around Rutherglen - Excelsior, Lake Rovers, Great Southern and Rutherglen and the fifth club was a Corowa and Wahgunyah based team, Border United.